begin-thread/elk-howto/threatintel.md

 ```

 ## FILEBEAT - Test, dashboard upload to kibana and activation
+> Be very careful with the stdout output, some errors could be there

 ```
 sudo filebeat test output -e
 sudo filebeat setup -e